 The authors, Penny Pullan and Ruth Murray-Webster, started to work together in the spring of 2009.
 We realised very quickly that combining our skills and experience would give a unique view on what makes risk work.
 Within a very short space of time, we were working with clients to improve their management of risk.
 By late 2009, our proposal for a book was accepted by Gower and ‘A Short Guide to Facilitating Risk Management’ came out in 2011.
-Now we’re working with companies and individuals all over the world to support them as they facilitate risk management in their organisations.
+Now Ruth is employed by a leading global consultancy as Director of their Risk Practice.
+Penny still works companies and individuals all over the world to support them as they facilitate risk management in their organisations.

 Here is a bit more about the two of us:

 Dr Penny Pullan is Director of Making Projects Work Ltd. Penny is a highly-qualified project manager, facilitator and trainer, with a broad experience both inside multinational companies and as an external consultant.
 Penny is experienced in facilitating risk workshops and equipping others to do so.
 She co-edited the book ‘Business Analysis and Leadership: Influencing change’ published by Kogan Page in 2013 and contributed to ‘The Gower Handbook of People in Project Management’ published by Gower in 2013.
 Her latest book is ‘Virtual Leadership: Practical Strategies for Getting the Best out of Virtual Work and Virtual Teams’.